-Learning disabilities (moderate, severe or profound and multiple) Acute sensory loss Communication difficulties Autism Attention Deficit Hyperactivity Disorder Social and emotional difficulties About 80% of pupils at Chadsgrove use wheelchairs regularly.
+Learning disabilities (moderate, severe or profound and multiple) Acute sensory loss Communication difficulties Autism Attention Deficit Hyperactivity Disorder Social and emotional difficulties

+About 80% of pupils at Chadsgrove use wheelchairs regularly.

-All children at Chadsgrove have (or are in the process of obtaining) a Statement of Special Educational Needs or an Education Health Care Plan in which physical disability and/or complex health issues are identified as the primary area of need.
+All children at Chadsgrove have (or are in the process of obtaining) an Education Health Care Plan in which physical disability and/or complex health issues are identified as the primary area of need.